MicrosoftDocs/msteams-docs/msteams-platform/resources/bot-v3/bots-notifications.md

 [!include[v3-to-v4-SDK-pointer](~/includes/v3-to-v4-pointer-bots.md)]

 Microsoft Teams sends notifications to your bot for changes or events that happen in scopes where your bot is active.
-You can use these events to trigger service logic, such as the following:
+The following list provides events to trigger service logic:

 * Trigger a welcome message when your bot is added to a team.
 * Query and cache group information when the bot is added to a group chat.